uib/ordbok-api/api_db.md

 ## Tables

-The api views are based on two set of tables, one set for Nynorsk and one set for Bokmål
+The api views are based on two set of tables, one set for Bokmål and one set for Nynorsk.
-Table names are post-fixed with: 0=`nb`,1=`nn`
+Table names are suffixed with "0" for the Bokmål-tables and "1" for the Nynorsk-tables.
-It is recommended to use the tables directly for better performance
+It is recommended to use the tables directly for better performance.

 ## Views